Planning Your Trip to Italy

-Learn more about Italy's regions in our comprehensive guide.
+Learn more about Italy's regions in this comprehensive guide.

 A week gives you just enough time to catch a glimpse of Italy's wealth of cultural artifacts.
 Rome, the capital, harbors some of the world's most impressive Roman ruins, not least the Colosseum, the Forum, and the Palatine—but don't run around trying to see them all.
 If you have limited time, pick out the sights you're most keen to visit and take your time exploring.
 Even just strolling around Rome is a wonder in itself, the city's web of streets harboring spectacular ruins around virtually every corner.

-Among the unmissable sights are Piazza San Marco and the wonderful Palazzo Ducale, the former home of the doge and Venice’s governing councils.
-Each of the city’s six historic sestrieri (districts) deserves exploring.
-Venice is at its more enjoyable when you stroll away from the crowds and get lost in the city’s back alleys, coming across hidden little corners that burst with charm.
-See more details in this itinerary including Venice, Florence and Rome in 7 days.
+Among the unmissable sights are Piazza San Marco and the wonderful Palazzo Ducale, the former home of the doge and Venice's governing councils.
+Each of the city's six historic sestrieri (districts) deserves exploring.
+Venice is at its more enjoyable when you stroll away from the crowds and get lost in the city's back alleys, coming across hidden little corners that burst with charm.
+See more details in this itinerary, including Venice, Florence, and Rome in seven days.